 - Increase in assets in excess of $3,000.
 For a list of assets requiring an update, see Types of Assets Considered.

 In addition, there are other situations of life changes that may merit a re-examination of a student’s award package.
 These usually include the following optional bases for a formal appeal.
 If you have questions about a situation not listed here, please contact your financial aid officer for guidance.

-Optional: Students MAY submit a formal appeal in any of these situations if they would like a reconsideration of their award package:
+Optional: Students MAY submit a formal appeal via the Adjustment Form within the SFS Self-Service Portal in any of these situations if they would like a reconsideration of their award package:

 - Change in student family size resulting from the birth or adoption of a child